- Virtually every Internet Service Provider keeps tabs on their customers’ activities.

 Buy this VPN if:

-- You prefer a VPN with a large network of over 10,000 servers across 100+ countries, ensuring better performance and access to more content.
+- You’d prefer a VPN with a large network for better performance and access to a wider range of content

 - You want secure browsing and streaming, thanks to built-in random port selection and an ad-blocker to stop malicious content.